-PRIORITIZING EDUCATOR AND LEARNER WELLNESS
+O PRIORITIZING EDUCATOR AND LEARNER WELLNESS

-Prioritize wellness integration to encourage and support the wellbeing of all stakeholders in our educational community comprises the T.H.
-Chan School of Medicine and a regional campus, UMass Chan-Baystate, located in Springfield, MA; the Morningside Graduate School of Biomedical Sciences; the Tan Chingfen Graduate School of Nursing; and Graduate Medical Education.
+Prioritize wellness integration to encourage and support the well-being of all stakeholders in our educational community comprises the School of Medicine, which includes the UMMS-Baystate regional campus; the Graduate School of Biomedical Sciences; the Graduate School of Nursing; and the Graduate Medical Education Program.
 Taken collectively, our learning environment has been recognized consistently for academic excellence, high student satisfaction and outstanding educational outcomes.
 While we are proud to offer our graduate students, residents and fellows an exceptional education, we cannot rest on past accomplishments or present achievements.
 The professions and practice environments that our graduates will enter are characterized by a perpetual state of assessment and change.
 Therefore, we are compelled to ensure that our academic programs keep pace and continually adapt to external changes and trends.